XiaoleiXin/Booking-Xiaolei/README.md

 ### Built With

-React - The web framework used \n
+React - The web framework used

 Node.js - The server

 MySQL - SQL Database

 NPM - Dependency Management